 Amounts reported under "All Other Compensation" in Part 2, Column 9 reflect matching contributions under the Company's retirement savings plans (e.g. - 401(k) plan), and the taxable portion, if applicable, of benefits related to personal financial planning and tax preparation services, life insurance premiums, parking, security, business travel or the personal use of corporate aircraft.
 This column also includes specific cash proceeds received, if any, by the executive officers from AUs exercised and RUs redeemed from grants previously awarded and vested.
 AUs are granted with a 10 year term.
 AUs can be exercised when vested at the personal discretion and timing of the executive officer, but within an exercise window, which is in the second quarter of the calendar year.
-For RUs granted prior to 2020, redemption decisions concerning RUs were made by election of the executive officer prior to the grant and redemption was deferred to either (a) a fixed date beyond the vesting period or (b) retirement.
+AUs that remain unexercised after the 10-year term are automatically redeemed in the redemption window immediately following their expiration date.
+For RUs granted prior to 2020, redemption decisions concerning RUs were made by election of the executive officer prior to the grant and redemption is deferred to either (a) a fixed date beyond the vesting period or (b) retirement.
 For RUs granted after 2020, redemption is not subject to individual deferral elects and such RUs will generally be automatically redeemed following the third anniversary of the grant date.
 See notes for "Stock Awards" and "Option Awards" for additional information concerning AUs and RUs.
 See note for "Severance Payments" for additional information concerning the Company's pension and retirement savings plans.